 Centre for Compressor Technology

-- serving as an aid to industry in the design, manufacture and operation of such machines, both in existing and novel forms.
+- serving as an aid to industry in the research, design, manufacture and operation of such machines, both in existing and novel forms.

 Expertise and capabilities

 Funded by industrial contracts and public funding, members of the centre have developed software for improved modelling of both compression and expansion processes, the use of computational fluid dynamics for more detailed studies, including solid-fluid interaction and noise reduction and state-of-the-art test facilities for both air and refrigerant compressors and detailed internal flow measurements.

 Apart from its ongoing research activities, the centre is able to investigate and solve industrial problems, offer courses in machine design both to registered students and industrial engineers, license proprietary software and, if required, carry out the complete design, build and testing of prototype machines for industry.
 We are proud to be closely working with Royal Academy of Engineering and major compressor companies on strategic research projects such as SECRET which is set to make a step change in future oil free compression technologies.